Learn all about TLS/SSL certificates, the digital files that help to authenticate and secure data transfers across the internet.

-Whenever you send or receive information on the Internet, it passes through a network of multiple computers to reach the destination.
-Historically, any of these computers could read your data, because it was not encrypted.
+Whenever you send or receive information on the internet, it passes through a network of multiple computers to reach the destination.
+Historically, any of these computers could read your data because it wasn’t encrypted.

-Much of this data is quite sensitive — and valuable to hackers.
-It can include private communications that are not end-to-end encrypted, financial information, and, for web applications that don’t use the Secure Remote Password protocol, even login credentials.
+Much of your data is sensitive — and valuable to hackers.
+It can include private communications that aren’t end-to-end encrypted(new window), financial information, and even login credentials (for web apps that don’t use the Secure Remote Password protocol(new window)).

-To protect sensitive data, security experts developed a new standard protocol to send and receive Internet traffic: Transport Layer Security (TLS).
-This was preceded by Secure Sockets Layer (SSL) but that has now largely been replaced by TLS.
+To protect sensitive data, security experts developed a standard protocol to send and receive internet traffic: Secure Sockets Layer (SSL).
+SSL later evolved into Transport Layer Security (TLS), which has now largely replaced SSL.

 What is TLS?